 If you run into troubles with gipc, it is a good idea to run the unit test suite under your conditions. gipc's unit tests are written for pytest.
 With gipc/test (included in the release) being the current working directory, I usually run tests like this:

 $ py.test -v

-I use pep8 and pylint.
+Other than that, I use pep8 and pylint for code audit.
 Have a look at audit.sh in the code repository.
-Unit test code coverage analysis requires coverage and pytest-cov. audit.sh leaves behind a coverage HTML report in the coverage_html directory.
+Unit test code coverage analysis requires coverage and pytest-cov. audit.sh leaves behind a coverage HTML report in the test directory.